auth0/docs/articles/connections/social/weibo.md

     - customize-connections
     - add-idp
 ---

-# Connect your app to Weibo
+# Add Weibo Login to Your App

-To allow users to log in to your app using their Weibo accounts, you'll need to register Auth0 with the Weibo platform.
+This guide will show you how to enable your users to log in to your Auth0 app using their Weibo credentials.

 ## Register Auth0 with Weibo